heavyai/heavydb/docs/immerse-user-guide/immerse-chart-types.rst

 What it is
 ~~~~~~~~~~

-The Scatter plot groups data into dots, and places those dots along an x
+The Bubble chart groups data into dots, and places those dots along an x
 and y axis, with each axis representing a measure.
 The dots can
 optionally be sized or colored by further measures, making the
-scatterplot capable of representing up to four measures for each group
+bubble chart capable of representing up to four measures for each group
 (x, y, size, and color).

 When to use it
 ~~~~~~~~~~~~~~

-A scatterplot can be useful in a few different situations, including: 1) a dataset where you expect there may be a correlation between the x measure and the y measure; 2) a dataset where a correlation is not necessarily expected but where you simply are looking to understand the distribution and influence of multiple factors, or to spot outliers.
+A Bubble chart can be useful in a few different situations, including: 1) a dataset where you expect there may be a correlation between the x measure and the y measure; 2) a dataset where a correlation is not necessarily expected but where you simply are looking to understand the distribution and influence of multiple factors, or to spot outliers.

-For example, you might use a scatter plot to examine automotive engine performance by plotting horsepower on the X axis and engine displacement on the Y axis.
+For example, you might use a Bubble chart to examine automotive engine performance by plotting horsepower on the X axis and engine displacement on the Y axis.
 More displacement usually means more horsepower, so you would expect the dots to cluster along an angled line rising from left